eurasiancities/eurasiancities/_essays/holden-cherepov.md

-Poem) During the Opening Ceremonies, the theatrical performances of the Epic of Manas used stud horses and birds of prey to further showing the historical interconnectedness of the nomadic people, Salbuurun, traditional hunting style of the nomadic people, and horses. ^lvii^]
+Poem) During the Opening Ceremonies, the theatrical performances of the Epic of Manas used stud horses and birds of prey to further showing the historical interconnectedness of the nomadic people, Salbuurun, traditional hunting style of the nomadic people, and horses. ^lvii]

 There were 37 traditional ethnosports competed in by 2000 athletes from 77 different countries.[^lviii] The athletes competed in their